4T1 syngeneic murine model (subcutaneous, orthotopic and metastatic)

 - Standard gross necropsies are performed and tissues are collected for downstream analysis.

-- Tumors and tissues can be snap frozen in LN2, stabilized in RNAlater reagent or prepared for histology.
+- Tumors and tissues can be snap frozen in LN2, stabilized in RNA-later reagent or prepared for histology.

 Metastatic Models

-CDX models are mouse xenografts used in pre-clinical therapeutic studies.
+CDX models are mouse allografts used in pre-clinical therapeutic studies.
 However, as primary tumors proliferate they invade surrounding tissue, become circulatory, survive in circulation, implant in foreign parenchyma and proliferate in the distant tissue.
 This result leads to an extremely high percentage of death in cancer patients due to metastasis.
 Metastatic tumor mouse models are utilized to develop novel therapeutic agents that target metastasis (anti-metastatic therapeutics).

 To create a metastatic model, the cell line of interest is transfected with vectors containing green fluorescent protein (GFP) or luciferase.
 Maintained under antibiotic selection, only cells containing the integrated vector will survive.
 The new cell line clones are capable of stably expressing the gene of interest and are used in metastatic mouse model studies.
 Although each new cell line clone may contain its own inherent difficulties, the new cell line contains the ability to track internal tumor progression via bioluminescence (luciferase fluorescence after injecting luciferin) or fluorescence (GFP).
 Internal orthotopic and metastatic tumor growth (not palpable) can now be measured throughout the study, enabling a researcher to gain more insight and additional data in contrast to relying on end of study tumor weight measurements.